What is Speaking in Tongues? A Biblical Guide for Christians

-Speaking in tongues is the Spirit-empowered ability to pray, worship, or communicate in a language other than your own—whether human or heavenly.
-This biblical gift serves as supernatural evidence of the Holy Spirit's indwelling presence and provides believers with a powerful tool for prayer, praise, and spiritual warfare in today's challenging world.
+"Speaking in tongues is the Spirit-empowered ability to pray, worship, or communicate in a language other than your own—whether human or heavenly—serving as supernatural evidence of the Holy Spirit's indwelling presence and providing believers with powerful tools for prayer, praise, and spiritual warfare."

 Introduction